practicingruby/practicing-ruby-paid/posts/v7/004-incremental.md

   But it's a nice example of the "add new functionality" -> "change callers to use new functionality", -> "remove old functionality (flushing out with raise)" cycle.
   Also a good bonus point on Fluent vs. Instance-eval APIs. (discuss tradeoffs?)

+**Tokenized Emails (really just broadcasts) -- [pull request](https://github.com/elm-city-craftworks/practicing-ruby-web/pull/165)**

+Originally I had planned to take care of both broadcast emails and conversation mail at the same time, but forgot that we still had not unrolled the conversation mailer.

+We decided to add the broadcast tokenization even without the performance issues fixed, because it'd be something I could put up with once or twice if absolutely necessary.

+Only minor hiccup was with the test mailer, but I was able to fix that with a fake user shim.
+Patch was straightforward otherwise.

 **Diversion?
 Comment anchoring -- [pull request](https://github.com/elm-city-craftworks/practicing-ruby-web/pull/169)**

 This is a bug that we vaguely were aware of before, but became more noticeable during testing.